-8.8.4.1.5 CBTS nodes information extension data
+8.8.4.1.5 CBTS nodes information Extension Data

-A CBTS node information extension shall be identified by extension type 4 and shall be used to specify the specific list of nodes that are allowed to contend in a particular CBTS as specified via a TXOP descriptor (see clause 8.8.4.2).
+A CBTS nodes information extension shall be identified by extension type 4 and shall be used to specify the specific list of nodes that are allowed to contend in a particular CBTS as specified via a TXOP descriptor (see clause 8.8.4.2).
 The list of nodes shall be described by indicating the DEVICE\IDs.
-Several CBTS nodes information extensions may be used for describing a list.
+Several CBTS nodes information extension may be used for a TXOP descriptor that describes a CBTS.